atom-community/flight-manual.atom.io/content/hacking-atom/sections/debugging.md

 Atom loads core Atom keybindings and package keybindings first, and user-defined keybindings last.
 Since user-defined keybindings are loaded last, you can use your `keymap.cson` file to tweak the keybindings and sort out problems like these.
 See the [Keymaps in Depth section](/behind-atom/sections/keymaps-in-depth/) for more information.

 If you notice that a package's keybindings are taking precedence over core Atom keybindings, it might be a good idea to report the issue on that package's GitHub repository.
-You can contact atom maintainers on [Atom's github discussions](https://github.com/atom/atom/discussions)

 #### Check Font Rendering Issues